BrianA-DK/HushMonkey/How_to_install.md

 Prerequisites:
 ==============

 - A Raspberry Pi with Raspberry Pi OS installed and networking & SSH configured and connected to the internet* (*internet only required for downloading dependencies during install)
 - Make sure your Pi OS is updated.
 - Make sure to use a 2.5A powersupply (or better) to make sure you have enough power for the sound interface.
 - A USB sound interface that suits you needs (I have tested with a Focusrite Solo and a Behringer U-Phoria UMC22)
 - A measurement microphone (I'm using a Superlux ECM-999 condenser microphone - cheap and works well)
 - A sound pressure calibrator to calibrate HushMonkey to the microphone (I'm using a Digital Sound 8930B)

 (If you have the Pi, and a microphone-cable, then interface, mic and calibrator should cost about 1200 Kr / 160 EUR / 190 USD @ Thomann)

 How to install:
 ===============

-1. Create the user "hush" (can be setup during install of Raspberry Pi OS) Login to the Pi with the hush-user.
+1. Create the user `hush` (can be setup during install of Raspberry Pi OS) Login to the Pi with the hush-user.

 2. Make a dir for HushMonkey and enter the dir